dilyn-corner/KISS-kde/README.md

 # the few binaries we need from `coreutils`, along with the grep utility.

 $ kiss b coreutils gnugrep && kiss i coreutils gnugrep
-$ kiss a coreutils /usr/bin/realpath
+$ kiss a coreutils /usr/bin/realpath # only required for elogind
 $ kiss a coreutils /usr/bin/mktemp
 $ kiss a coreutils /usr/bin/ln
 $ kiss a gnugrep   /usr/bin/grep